alus-it/AirNavigator/release/README.txt

 Version 0.2.6
-	Switch to next Way Point made when crossing bisector lines Magnetic heading not displayed because from TomTom's GPS is always equal to true one Some other bug fixed
+	Switch to next Way Point made when crossing bisector lines Magnetic heading not displayed because from TomTom's GPS is always equal to true one Crash when heading to the final destination fixed Some other bug fixed

 CONTACTS